mfzzf/opinion-monitor/README.md

 - MySQL 8.0 or higher
 - FFmpeg (for video processing)
 - OpenAI API key (or compatible API)
+- Python 3.12 with conda (for Whisper audio transcription)

 ### Frontend
 - Node.js 18 or higher